HL7/fhir-for-fair/input/pagecontent/methodology.md

 This has been done considering different possible [deployment architectures](deployment.html), and evaluating how the adoption of FHIR may improve the FAIRness, assessing this by using the RDA indicators.

-### Mathias’ comment on the old home page

-select one of them as reference case and focus on that kind of object

-identify a minimal set of information that are relevant in real life for the components of that FAIR object.

-proceed incrementally starting from few essential information, in order to excursive also the development process (i.e. not to try to cover everything from the beginning)

-a) FAIRification of FHIR resources in general, but with a focus on data-holding entities like observations.

-b) FAIRification of FHIR datasets (resource connection still unclear), but with the intention of describing compounds of related data instances like a database that can be queried or a snapshot used in a publication.

-c) FAIRification of Research projects such as studies, cohorts, registers, survelliance, quality assurance.

-d) Other research data management entities such as publications, researchers, projects.

-e) I could image the usefulness of describing services, making them FAIR and promote use.
-That would go inline with the SOA group intentions.